Keeping you safe is our top priority. What to expect when you visit LMH Health

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > High-Dose Vitamin C (PDQ®): Complementary and alternative medicine - Patient Information [NCI]
+Home > Be Healthy > Health Library > High-Dose Vitamin C (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.